FreakingLoki/inventory_simulator/README.md

 which represents the absolute maximum quantity of that item the warehouse can safely and properly store.
 These features will be beneficial to order fulfillment, receiving personnel, and purchasing personnel.

+### Shipping Products
+A big issue I've encountered where I currently work is the timing of items being ordered and delivered.
+We're not Amazon, we don't really have next-day shipping.
+This causes issues with inventory levels because the system used there immediately removes an item from the inventory "on-hand" count once an order is generated for that item.
+The item is sold, but still sitting in the warehouse, taking up space.
+Spread this effect across many customers, orders, and products, and it appears that the warehouse has much more open space than it should.

+In order to prevent that issue from arising within this application, I need to redesign the order stage so that items are still in inventory, and add a shipping stage.
+Once orders are loaded on trucks to be delivered, then they should be removed from on-hand inventory.

 ## How to Run
 To run this project locally, follow these steps: